105928712/goat/README.md

-# sienna
+# We need to decide on a name for the project
-Team G.O.A.T's Web Technology Project
+The Web Technology Project of the G.O.A.T team.